ormastes/deeplearning_study/reasoning/Reasoning.md

 ## Project Outline

-While Deepseek focused on mathematics for training, this project uses C/C++ programming with specific test case generation.
+While Deepseek focused on mathematical training, this project employs C/C++ programming specifically for test case generation.

 A REPL (Read-Eval-Print Loop) provides an ideal programming playground for creating and verifying test cases.
 Rather than using Python REPL (where LLMs already perform well), this project employs a Clang-based REPL for C/C++ programming.
 The rationale is: